-2011-12: Signed to a three-year entry-level contract in April 2011, Rissanen played for Carolina’s AHL affiliate Charlotte as a 20-year-old in his first pro season.
+2011-12: Rissanen signed a three-year entry-level contract in April 2011, He played for Carolina’s AHL affiliate Charlotte as a 20-year-old in his first pro season.
 He scored 3 goals with 3 assists and was an even plus/minus with 57 penalty minutes.
 The Checkers finished third in the Midwest Division; one point out of an AHL playoff spot.

 Rissanen is a big defender with little flash to his game.
 Sometimes undisciplined, he plays with emotion and effort and doesn’t back down from anyone.
 He has a strong shot.
 Though he is more of a stay-home defender, Rissanen is capable of making a quick outlet pass and also solid as a point man on the power play.
 He must improve his mobility and foot speed but his size and strength are attributes that make him a legitimate prospect.

 Rissanen is now in his fifth pro season in North America.
 After making his NHL debut last spring, he was once again waived by the Hurricanes following training camp and will start the 2015-16 with the AHL's Charlotte Checkers.
 Now 24 years old, Rissanen does not appear to have a high upside but there seems to be a comfort level with the Hurricanes' organization and he could see time in Raleigh if injuries occur.